charlotteaashley/typo-design-template/_posts/2021-11-18-the-analysis-of-gq-typography.md

 ![The typeface of the GQ masthead 'Gotham.'](../uploads/gotham.png)

-The masthead typeface choice indicates a modern and sleek look.
+The masthead typeface choice indicates a modern, fresh and sleek look.
 The use of a sans-serif font being used as the title of the magazine cover suggests the piece of print media is aimed at a more younger audience.
 The font is seen as a more contemporary, sleek font compared to serif which shows more traditional and professional qualities.

 ## Cover Lines

 The typography of the GQ magazine cover lines differ between sans-serif and serif font with the array of *heavy weight* styles and bolded words.
+The sans-serif font being 'Gotham' typeface and the serif font being the traditional times new roman typeface.

 #### *April 2021 Edition - serif and sans-serif cover line fonts:*